Call Us

 The symptoms and risk factors above should help give you an idea of whether you, or someone you know, may be a functioning alcoholic.

 Another way of knowing might be through screening tests.
-These question and answer tests help to establish your relationship with alcohol.
+These question and answer tests can help you to understand your relationship with alcohol.
 They might be used by medical professionals as an indication of whether you need treatment for addiction.

 One example is the alcohol use disorders identification test (AUDIT).
-Recommended by the National Institute for Health and Care Excellence (NICE), this 10 question screening tool can help to establish a drinking problem.
+Recommended by the National Institute for Health and Care Excellence (NICE), this 10-question screening tool can help to identify a drinking problem.
 It includes questions like:

 • How often do you have a drink containing alcohol?